adelhpour/SBNE/docs/quickstart.rst

 Python example#2 (change layout and render features)
 ====================================================

-This example shows how to use the ne_get() and ne_set() functions of the Python bindings of the API to read the SBML document of an SBML (.xml) file, make a change to the Layout or Render features of it, and write back the document to the SBML file.
+This example shows how to use :ref:`APIReference/functions/ne_get:ne_get` and :ref:`APIReference/functions/ne_set:ne_set` functions of the Python bindings of the API to read the SBML document of an SBML (.xml) file, make a change to the Layout or Render features of it, and write back the document to the SBML file.

 .. code-block:: Python

-    import _libsbne as sbne
+    import libsbne as sbne

     # set filename value to the absolute path of the SBML (.xml) file.
     filename = "Absolute path to the sbml (.xml) file"